-- experiences with content,

-- context, the

-- learner's goals, the

-- educator's efforts, the

-- live and/or DL institution's infrastructure support, the

-- individual's interest and motivation, the

-- society's pressure and support on all of us to do better all the time, and these
+- experiences with content and context, with the - learner's goals, the - educator's efforts, the - live and/or DL institution's infrastructure support, the - individual's interest and motivation, the - society's pressure and support on all of us to do better all the time.

-factors are inextricably woven together.
-Thus, understanding is a construction

-that is unique to the individual living in a particular culture, including all

-stresses and service in the given culture.
+The important fact is that the above factors are inextricably woven together, therefore understanding is a construction that is unique to the individual living in a particular culture, including all stresses and service in the given culture.